-- In order to prevent bullying the following measures are taken: - All staff are vigilant and observe behaviour and social relationships between • pupils in class, at break times and when moving around the school. - All staff recognise that they have a collective responsibility to all the children in the school. - Staff will immediately share concerns with other staff if they suspect an incident of bullying and begin the process of monitoring those concerned. - All staff act as role models and establish high standards of behaviour between themselves, showing courtesy to each other, visitors and the children.
-Lessons are structured so that children are grouped in a variety of ways Children are encouraged to tell a member of staff if they have a concern.

-- Posters to encourage respectful behaviour are displayed around the school. - The School Council regularly survey pupils to gain an understanding of how safe they feel.
+- In order to prevent bullying the following measures are taken: - All staff are vigilant and observe behaviour and social relationships between pupils in class, at break times and when moving around the school. - All staff recognise that they have a collective responsibility to all the children in the school and act on any changes to behaviour - Staff will immediately share concerns with the safeguarding team if they suspect an incident of bullying and begin the process of monitoring those concerned. - All staff act as role models and establish high standards of behaviour between themselves, showing courtesy to each other, visitors and the children. - Lessons are structured so that children are grouped in a variety of ways - Children are encouraged to tell a member of staff if they have a concern. - Posters to encourage respectful behaviour are displayed around the school. - Anti-bullying (worry) boxes are displayed in classrooms - Workshops are delivered annually to teach friendship and relationships - Participation in Anti-Bullying week (usually November) through Anti-Bullying Alliance - The School Parliament regularly survey pupils to gain an understanding of how safe they feel and will create action plans in reaction to surveys